Treat PTSD With Medical Marijuana in Ohio

 Get a PTSD Evaluation for a Medical Marijuana Card Today!

-For those who are living with this disorder, the medical community in Ohio has recently endorsed medical marijuana as one viable treatment to help reduce anxiety and stress.
-This new treatment has the potential to provide the relief that you need to live a happy and fulfilling life while managing the negative impact of PTSD on the mind and body.
+Ohio patients living with PTSD can now take control of their treatment by using medical marijuana for symptoms like anxiety, depression, insomnia and more.
+At Ohio Marijuana Card, we believe that cannabis has the potential to provide the relief that you need to live a happy and fulfilling life while managing the negative impact of PTSD on the mind and body.

 How Could Medical Marijuana Help PTSD?

 Studies all over the US and Canada have shown that medical marijuana can be a great solution for both the mental and physical symptoms of PTSD.
-The FDA has recently approved the use of medical marijuana for veterans with PTSD based on these findings.
-Because cannabinoid receptors are located in both the brain and throughout the body, the science shows that this treatment offers relief from things such as anxiety and hallucinations, as well as relief from the physical symptoms of PTSD such as pain and the inability to sleep.
+The FDA has recently approved studies using medical marijuana for veterans with PTSD based on these findings.
+Because cannabinoid receptors are located in both the brain and throughout the body, the science shows that this treatment can help the following symptoms associated with PTSD:

 The relief that medical marijuana can offer to PTSD patients can also reduce the risk of substance abuse and self-medication, two big risks related to this disorder.
 Veterans given cannabis by the VA in 2014 were shown to lower their use of alcohol and recreational drugs.
 And because they sought their marijuana from a medical source, their doctors were able to ensure that they were smoking the correct strain of marijuana in its purest form.
 Overall, this practice has led to healthier patients in every study conducted.

 If you have been struggling with anxiety or depression, or you think you might have PTSD, schedule a PTSD evaluation for a medical card today, to take your life back tomorrow!